 Collaborative practice has two basic principles: a commitment not to use judicial decision-making, and the support of a professional team.
 Both parties have their own attorneys and may be assisted by other professionals such as divorce coaches, financial planners, mediators and child specialists.

-If the negotiations break down, or if either party decides to abandon the process or acts in an adversarial way that precludes an amicable settlement, all members of the Collaborative team, including both attorneys, must withdraw from the case.
+If the negotiations break down, or if either party acts in ways that preclude a settlement, all members of the collaborative team—including both attorneys—must withdraw from the case.